Quick Summary

 Seamless Management

 A headless approach for your online presence can simplify content management and deployment across various apps and websites.
-A headless WP site can provide one source of truth for content, which makes ensuring accuracy and consistency across all digital properties easier.
+A headless WP site can provide a single source of truth for content, making it easier to ensure accuracy and consistency across all digital properties.

 Numerous Opportunities